JasonDGian/JasonDGian/README.md

 <p align="center">I am an IT Technician and I officially transitioned into a career as a Software Developer.
-  Throughout my journey, I’ve had the privilege of working with a diverse array of technologies and tools, while also building connections with many fascinating and talented individuals oh different backgrounds and expertise, many of whom have left an uneraseable mark within me.</p>
+  Throughout my journey, I’ve had the privilege of working with a diverse array of technologies and tools, while also building connections with many fascinating and talented individuals of different backgrounds and expertise, many of whom have left an uneraseable mark within me.</p>

 ---
 <h3 align="center">💬 My languages 💬</h3>